Design Others Q&A

 The JPO sends notifications regarding Hague International Applications as indicated below.

-• (1) Sent directly to the applicant (Not sent to the legal representative before the IB
+-> Directly to the applicant (Not to the legal representative before the IB)

-• (3) Sent to the applicant or a legal representative before the JPO (if any) (directly) (Not sent to the legal representative before the IB)
+-> To the applicant or a legal representative before the IB (if any) (via WIPO) (Not to the legal representative before the JPO)

-Notifications of non-submission of priority certificate, Subsequent Notifications of Refusal, Notifications of Allowance, Decisions of Refusal, Registration Certificates
+• (3) Notifications of non-submission of priority certificate, Subsequent Notifications of Refusal, Notifications of Allowance, Decisions of Refusal, Registration Certificates:

-Notifications sent by the JPO to legal representatives before the International Bureau are limited to those sent via WIPO as provided in the Hague Agreement, and other notifications generally are sent directly to applicants.
+Notifications from the JPO to legal representatives before the International Bureau are limited to those sent via WIPO as provided in the Hague Agreement, and other notifications are generally sent directly to applicants.

-Q4If receiving an Office Action stating that multiple designs are similar to each other to a Hague International Application, can we overcome such objection?
+Q4If an Office Action asserts that multiple designs are similar to each other to a Hague International Application, how should we overcome the rejection?

 A4

-If multiple designs in a Hague International Application are considered to be similar to each other, the JPO will issue an Office Action stating that one of these applications will not be allowed for registration under the Japanese Design Act, as Article 9 thereof prohibits so-called double registration of identical or similar applications filed on the same day.
+If multiple designs in a Hague International Application are considered to be similar to each other, the JPO will issue an Office Action asserting that the corresponding multiple applications will not be allowed under the Japanese Design Act, as Article 9 thereof prohibits so-called double registration of identical or similar designs filed on the same day.

-Please be assured that we will be able to easily overcome this Office Action by selecting one of these applications to be the “principal design,” and amend the other application to be a “related design.”
-For your information, a “principal design” and a “related design” both provide the same protection against third parties, as if they were two independent registrations; however, once two designs are made related on the JPO Registry, if either design is transferred to a third party, the other related design also would have to be transferred.
+In response, you may select one of the applications to be an application directed to a “principal design,” and amend the other applications to be directed to “related designs.”
+For your information, a “principal design” and “related designs” provide the same protection against third parties, as if they are individual and independent registrations.
+However, once these designs are made related on the JPO Registry, the designs cannot be transferred to a third party independently, and all of the related designs must be transferred to the same third party together.

 Tips